oneapi-src/oneDPL/documentation/library_guide/introduction/onedpl_gsg.rst

 -------------
 `CMake <https://cmake.org/cmake/help/latest/index.html>`_ generates build scripts which can then be used to build and link your application.  |onedpl_short| can be added to your project via CMake.

 A simple example for Linux is provided below.
-For more detailed usage and options, please look to the `CMake Support Page <https://www.intel.com/content/www/us/en/docs/onedpl/developer-guide/current/cmake-support.html>`_.
+For more detailed usage and options including details specific to Windows, please look to the `CMake Support Page <https://www.intel.com/content/www/us/en/docs/onedpl/developer-guide/current/cmake-support.html>`_.

 Simple Example CMake File
 *************************